seancfoley/IPAddress/ipaddress.md

     address.
 Use `getNonZeroHostCount` to get the iterated count.

-  - **prefixBlockIterator**, **prefixBlockSpliterator**, **prefixBlockStream**: If the subnet has a prefix length, then this traverses through the prefixes, with each traversed item being the prefix block for each prefix.
+  - **prefixBlockIterator**, **prefixBlockSpliterator**, **prefixBlockStream**: If the subnet has a prefix length, then this traverses through the prefix blocks subnets for that prefix length within the larger subnet, with each traversed item being a prefix block.
 If no prefix length, same as `iterator`/`spliterator`/`stream`.
 Use `getPrefixCount` to get the count.

   - **prefixIterator**, **prefixSpliterator**, **prefixStream**: If the subnet has a prefix length, then this